iguoliveira/blog/README.md

-# Svelte Training
+# Personal Blog
-to train my skills with Svelte KIT
+My personal blog to post my things and show a little of my work